datatrail-jhu/00_intro/manuscript/06_googlesheets.md

 o) What you would open in Microsoft Word.

-?
-What information are we NOT collecting from Leanpub?

-a) book title
-b) number of readers
-C) maximum price
-d) suggested price
-e) minimum price

 {words: 1, points: 3}
 ?
 Please paste the link to the Google Sheet with your Leanpub data.
 (Reminder: This sheet should contain data collected from Leanpub.
 It should not contain any personal information.)